akamai/edgeworkers-examples/edgeworkers/examples/respond-from-edgeworkers/responseprovider/redirect-liquidator/readme.md

 ## Q&A
 **Isn’t this the same as redirect chasing available in Property Manager?**
 Redirect chasing is great, however the result is a `200` on the original URL.
-While Redirect Liquidation also covers updating the URL in the browser.
+While this Redirect Liquidator also covers updating the URL in the browser.

 **What is the difference with a forward rewrite?**
 Forward rewrites are a perfect use case to serve content over a different URL.
 A forward rewrite returns a `200` but does not change the original URL seen by the enduser.

 **Could you do this at the origin**
 Yes, this technique is nothing specific to Akamai EdgeWorkers.
 However depending on your CMS/Framework this might be too complex or not even possible at  all.

+**What happens when multiple redirects are sent Multiple redirects are recursively chased and and combined into a single `200` pointing to the latest URL.